-The Best Home Theater Carpet for Looks & Sound
+The Best Home Theater Carpet for Looks and Sound

-You’ve got your projector, surround sound and lighting, but wait!
-What do you put on the floor?
-What kind of carpet or carpet tiles are best for home theater flooring?
-Use this guide on the best home theater carpet to make sure your theater sounds and looks like a million bucks.
+Need help deciding what kind of carpet or carpet tiles are best for home theater flooring?
+This guide will show you the best home theater carpet to make sure your theater sounds and looks like a million bucks.

 For a quick and easy DIY installation, nothing beats carpet tile.
 With tape-down and peel and stick options, you can complete your floor in no time.
 The style options are another huge plus.
 You can mix and match tile colors, or even take it a step further with decorative or glow in the dark tiles!